 As a Boston Divorce Lawyer, I can tell you that if you are contemplating a divorce, it will be one of the most emotionally charged events a couple will ever face.
 And it’s even worse when children are involved.

 Very few families have an easy time with it.
 Most ride an emotional roller coaster as they work through a divorce.
-And these emotional highs-and-lows can impact your ability to think clearly and make rational decisions.
+These emotional highs-and-lows can impact your ability to think clearly and make rational decisions.

 For instance, in the not too distant past, a potential client called me to inquire about a divorce.
 When we finally got the chance to meet, he had quite a story to tell.